minvws/nl-kat-coordination/docs/source/user-manual/navigation/user-settings.rst

 -------
 On this page, you can see your account details and accept or withdraw the clearance and responsibility.

-You can see what kind of member type you are and the permission that is given to you to set object clearance levels.
+You can see your member type and the permissions granted to you to set object clearance levels.
 For example: if you have been given L2, this means you can only set objects to a maximum of L2.
 To actually change the clearance level of an object, you also need to accept the clearance and responsibility, which you can do at the bottom of the profile page.
 See :doc:`../basic-concepts/scan-levels-and-indemnification` for more information about the meaning of these clearance levels.